albertoCotumaccio/WeShare---application/README.md

 [![Twitter](https://img.shields.io/twitter/follow/albecotu?style=social.svg)](https://twitter.com/Albecotu)

 Share quickly your contact with other people by simply clicking a button and placing phones nearby.
 Ability to customize your profile, creating more than one, always ready when needed.
 Keep track of all the people you met. 📱
+The implementation of the project was not completed due to timing questions.
+A possible presecution of it is not excluded.

 <br>
 <p align="center">
 <strong>This project includes:</strong>
-<a href="/.github/README.md">README</a> • <a href="https://github.com/albertoCotumaccio/WeShare---application/tree/main/App">APPPLICATION CODE</a> • <a href="https://github.com/albertoCotumaccio/WeShare---application/tree/main/Documents">DOCUMENTATION</a> • <a href="https://github.com/albertoCotumaccio/WeShare---application/blob/main/LICENSE.md">LICENSE</a>
+<a href="https://github.com/albertoCotumaccio/WeShare---application/tree/main/Documents">DOCUMENTATION</a> • <a href="https://github.com/albertoCotumaccio/WeShare---application/blob/main/LICENSE.md">LICENSE</a>
 </p>
 <br>